Stevie Williams: Professional skateboarding

 Williams received sponsorship from Casio's G-Shock brand around 2009 and has released two signature watches with the company.
 In a 2012 promotional video Williams explained his decision to represent G-Shock: "The reason I identify with G-Shock?
 The toughness, the street credibility, the colorways, the ethics, and the legacy is, is definitely what I would want to be in my brain when I think of G-Shock—complements everything I've done in my career."
-Williams represented the G-Shock brand in January 2013, visiting Berlin, Germany as an ambassador during the brand's thirtieth anniversary celebration, whereby it opened a "pop-up" store in the European city.
+Williams represented the G-Shock brand in January 2013, visiting Berlin, Germany, as an ambassador during the brand's thirtieth anniversary celebration, for which it opened a "pop-up" store in the European city.

-Following the demise of the DGK-Reebok partnership, Williams was without a shoe sponsor for a prolonged period—he released a guest shoe model with the ALife brand during this period —and was eventually signed by the Supra brand in early 2011.
+Following the demise of the DGK-Reebok partnership, Williams was without a shoe sponsor for a prolonged period—he released a guest shoe model with the ALife brand during this period—and was eventually signed by the Supra brand in early 2011.
 Williams released his first signature shoe, entitled the "S1W", for Supra in mid-2012, with an accompanying video.

 Alongside professional skateboarders Arto Saari, Brandon Biebel, and Tony Alva, Williams completed a photo and video shoot for Playboy that was shot in 2013 by Irish photographer Tony Kelly.
 The shoot is entitled "Playboy Poolside" and features the four subjects skateboarding in and around an empty swimming pool.